CHughes13/late-night-cafe/README.md

   - Form for registered users to leave a review of the cafe.
 These could then be displayed on the homepage as a carousel.

 - __Social Media Registration/Sign In Option__ - Won't Have (for now)
   - Offer the user the chance to register/sign into the website using one of their social media accounts rather than having to create and remember a new account and password.
-More for convienience than a necesaaity, but would make for a better user experience.
+More for convenience than a necessity, but would make for a better user experience.
 At the moment using django's built-in sign up and admin works just fine.

 - __Custom Error Screens__ - Won't Have (for now)
   - Currently Django custom error screens are being used for 404, 500, etc. so this feature was not a priority in the first iteration of the project.
 However, when there is more time, it is definitely more fun to have a personalise and branded error page and you can then direct the user back to the homepage (better UX/UI).